pi314mm/csd-blog/website/content/2025/full-abs-comp-corr.md

 Sometimes, the same exact meaning can be conveyed; there are even a lot of words in Spanish directly acquired from English.
 However, sometimes the meaning gets morphed in translation, and information could get lost: a pun in English could be translated directly to Spanish, so the direct translation would make practical sense, but the humor of the pun would be lost in translation.

-That's a lot of information, so let's unpack it sentence by sentence.
+Let's unpack this analogy sentence by sentence and show how it can be used to describe our research.

 - A translator would need to understand both English and Spanish